maple3142/My-CTF-Challenges/TSJ CTF 2022/Top Secret/README.md

     return int("".join(map(str, sn.polynomial().list())).ljust(127, "0"), 2)
 ```

-The next step is to observe that the first 16 bytes of PNG is known, not just 8 bytes, because of the IDHR chunk.
+The next step is to observe that the first 16 bytes of PNG is known, not just 8 bytes, because of the IHDR chunk.
 Xor the first chunk of ciphertext and the first 16 bytes of PNG gives second state of the cipher.
 This can be written as:

 $$
 s_1 = x^{key} s_0 \implies s_1 s_0^{-1} = x^key